arteme/pod-ui/README.md

 # POD UI

-**DISCLAIMER: This software is alpha quality.
-You have been warned!**

 A GTK+ application for controlling Line6 [POD 2.0](https://www.musikhaus-korn.de/en/line6-pod-20/pd/15909) guitar modelling amp via MIDI.
 The app is written in Rust and is as much a project of learning Rust as actually doing what the app is supposed to do.

 The UI is inspired by [qtpod](https://llg.cubic.org/tools/qtpod/).

-I intend to get feature parity with *Line6 Edit* on things like:
+The aim is to get feature parity with *Line6 Edit* on things like:

- * controlling the amp itself;
+ - [x] controlling the POD;
- * up-/downloading individual tones and full device patch set via *SysEx* messages;
+ - [x] up-/downloading individual patches;
+ - [x] up-/downloading patch libraries;
- * loading `.l6t` and `.lib` files;
+ - [ ] loading .l6t and .lib files;

-Potentially, I would like to support other POD models as well.
+ - [x] support for POD 2.0 device;
+ - [ ] support for PODxt/Bass POD/other Line6 devices;

-## Why?
+### Why?

-Because I have a POD 2.0 device and I want to control it from my computer!
+I have a POD 2.0 device and there are far more controls in it than there are knobs on the device itself.
 Moreover, I have a Linux system.
 This provides a whole lot of inconvenience:
  * the original *Line6 Edit* application is Windows/Mac-only and is hard to find and run nowadays;
  * *Podman32* is Windows-only and hard to find and run much like the above;